mfadhlika/blog/content/posts/2024-11-19 cloudflare tunnels operator/index.md

 ```
 *A section of Wireguard configuration*

 But there is a problem with this configuration.
-Since every dns request need to go through the VPN, the Wireguard app will be activated for every network calls the OS makes thus draining the battery, this is not a problem on Computer or Laptop but my iPhone is the primary device I use when I was outside.
+Since every dns request need to go through VPN tunnel, the Wireguard app will be activated for every network calls the OS makes even on sleep thus draining the battery, this is not a problem on Computer or Laptop but my iPhone is the primary device I use when I was outside.
 After searching through the internet for a solution, I stumble on a reddit post that says they left dns in wireguard config empty and use DNS-Over-HTTPS over public internet.

 ## Cloudflare Tunnel

-Cloudflare Tunnel is a tunneling solution from Cloudflare that creates encrypted tunnel between a origin web server and cloudflare data center without opening any inbound public ports, thus also hiding my home public IP.
+Cloudflare Tunnel is a tunneling solution from Cloudflare that creates encrypted tunnel between a origin web server and cloudflare data center without opening any inbound public ports on your router or firewall, thus hiding my home public IP.
 Cloudflare Tunnel is not the only solution for tunneling, the most popular one is ngrok, but Cloudflare Tunnel is the only free production ready solution with caveat only HTTP(S) is supported without using WARP on client.

 Before decided to use Cloudflare Tunnel, I was exploring using [frp](https://github.com/fatedier/frp).
 There's is many cheap and good $5 VPS provider, and frp offers more features than Cloudflare Tunnel without install anything on client.
 Even after I've developed the kubernetes controller, I decided to scrap it and switch to Cloudflare Tunnel because frp doesn't support path routing when using HTTPS.